The Vital Role of ECPR in Cardiac Arrest Management

 Cardiac arrest is a life-threatening medical emergency that occurs when the heart suddenly stops beating.
 If not treated immediately via cardiopulmonary resuscitation (CPR) and defibrillation with a shock from an AED or defibrillator, it can lead to death within minutes.
-For patients who do not respond to standard resuscitation efforts, extracorporeal cardiopulmonary resuscitation (ECPR) has emerged as a promising salvage therapy.
-In this article, we explore the growing importance of ECPR in the management of cardiac arrest and the roles it plays in improving survival outcomes.
+For patients who do not respond to standard resuscitation efforts, including those with respiratory failure, extracorporeal cardiopulmonary resuscitation (ECPR) has emerged as a promising salvage therapy.
+You may wonder, ” What is ECPR?”
+So, in this article, we explore the growing importance of ECPR in the management of cardiac arrest and the roles it plays in improving survival outcomes.

 What is ECPR?